DenisBuserski/kafka-demo/README.md

 consumers or not). <br>
 `Partitions` - Topics are separated into partitions inside the Kafka cluster, and the partitions are replicated among brokers.
 Producers do not necessarily send messages to only one partition. <br>
-`Offsets` - This can ensure that messages are delivered to the consumer in the same order as they were stored in the partition.
+`Offsets` -  Each message in a partition has a specific offset.
+This can ensure that messages are delivered to the consumer in the same order as they were stored in the partition.
 And, by storing the offsets that a consumer group already received, Kafka guarantees only-once delivery. <br>
 `Producer` - Produces message to a Topic. <br>
 `Consumer` - Consumes message from a Topic. <br>
 `Consumer group` - <br>